bioFAM/MOFA/README.md

 ## Installation
-The workflow is splitted in two parts: the training of the model, which is done using a Python framework and the downstream analysis which is done using an R package.
-If you don't like Python, don't worry, the whole process can be done from R!
-In any case, you need to install both packages, as follows:
+MOFA is run exclusively from R, but it requires some python dependencies that you need to install.
+Here is how to install it:

-### Python package
+### Python dependencies
 We are on the process of uploading it to PyPI.
 For now, you can install it using:
 ```r
 pip install git+git://github.com/PMBio/MOFA